*Updated April 5, 2019

 If you need to complete your university’s separate financial aid form, do so along with the FAFSA since some questions on both applications may overlap.
 By completing the two forms together, you can refer to the FAFSA for the necessary information.

 Complete your forms and make a copy of both your FAFSA and your university’s financial aid form, if applicable, for your own record.

 Step 6: Copy or scan all required documents to submit to your university (if required)

 If your university’s financial aid office requires you to submit certain forms, collect them, make copies, and then mail the copies to your university with your application.
 Never send original financial or personal documents in case they get lost.

-If there is one thing you should never make a mistake on while you’re in college, it is your financial aid applications.
+Be careful when you’re filling the application, so you don’t make a single mistake.
 Changing one digit or adding an extra digit can make a huge difference in aid, and checking the wrong box can result in you not being eligible for aid.
 Be sure to review your forms and documents carefully.

 Once you have reviewed your forms, they are ready for submission.
-Remember, the earlier the better!
+Remember, the earlier you submit it, the better!

 Vanessa Sewell is studying Economics and Communications at Boston College.
 She is from Bronx, NY.
 Vanessa has worked on topics related to lifestyle, fashion, culture, and education during her time at Boston College.
 During her free time, she can be found playing piano and guitar or jamming to Spotify.